-We are a holding company and our ability to fund our operations is contingent upon existing capital and the ability of our insurance subsidiaries' to pay dividends up to the holding company.
+We are a holding company and our ability to fund our operations is contingent upon existing capital and the ability of our subsidiaries to pay dividends up to the holding company.
 Payment of dividends by our insurance subsidiaries is restricted by state insurance laws and regulations, including laws establishing minimum solvency and liquidity thresholds.
-We require cash to pay common stock dividends, repurchase common stock, make interest and principal payments on any outstanding debt obligations, provide additional surplus to our insurance subsidiaries, and fund our operating expenses.
+We require cash to pay stockholder dividends, repurchase common stock, make interest and principal payments on any outstanding debt obligations, provide additional surplus to our insurance subsidiaries, and fund our operating expenses.

 Our insurance subsidiaries' ability to pay dividends to their parent is based on reported capital, surplus, and dividends paid within the last 12 months.
-For 2017, EICN and EPIC cannot pay any dividends without prior regulatory approval; ECIC can pay \$4.6 million of dividends through June 21, 2017 and \$38.1 million thereafter without prior regulatory approval, provided that no dividends are paid prior to June 21, 2017; and EAC can pay \$18.0 million of dividends beginning July 6, 2017 without prior regulatory approval.
+For 2018, the maximum dividends that may be paid by EICN, EPIC, and EAC without prior regulatory approval by the respective state insurance regulator are \$19.9 million, \$15.9 million, and \$19.0 million, respectively.
+ECIC can pay \$10.4 million of dividends through August 8, 2018 and \$48.4 million thereafter without prior regulatory approval.

-Total cash and investments at the holding company were \$57.3 million at December 31, 2016, consisting of \$41.4 million of cash and cash equivalents and \$16.0 million of fixed maturity securities.
-We do not currently have a revolving credit facility because we believe that the holding company's cash needs for the foreseeable future will be met with its cash and investments on hand, as well as dividends available from its insurance subsidiaries.
+Total cash and investments at the holding company were \$74.8 million at December 31, 2017, consisting of \$39.6 million of cash and cash equivalents, \$3.7 million of short-term investments, and \$31.5 million of unaffiliated fixed maturity securities.
+We do not currently have a revolving credit facility because we currently believe that the holding company's cash needs for the foreseeable future will be met with its cash and investments on hand, as well as dividends available from our insurance subsidiaries.